coderefinery/template-workshop-webpage/content/join.md

 If you want to support your local community, you can arrange your own local event.
 This can be on-site or online.
 You can choose to arrange your own registration or do the registration via us.
-You and your potential team leaders will get onboarding from us (see schedule).
+You and your potential team leaders will get onboarding from us (please send us an e-mail).

 **You don't have to be located in the Nordics**.
 We welcome teams and local events from